 While roughly 90% of melanomas form on sun-exposed skin, rare melanoma subtypes — such as acral and mucosal — form in or on parts of the body that are shielded from the sun (such as palms of hands, soles of feet, under fingernails, or nasal cavities).
 Each year, about 5,000 patients are diagnosed with these subtypes.
 Due to their relative obscurity, patients facing these rare subtypes are often diagnosed later and have poorer prognoses.

-To bridge this divide, MRA began work in 2020 to launch RARE, a web-based, bidirectional, and interactive registry for patients facing acral or mucosal melanoma with an anticipated launch in 4th Quarter of 2021.
+To bridge this divide, MRA began work in 2020 to launch RARE, a web-based, bidirectional, and interactive registry for patients facing acral or mucosal melanoma.
 Through RARE, researchers will gain critical insight into the risk factors, treatment histories, and unique experiences of patients facing these subtypes in order to drive research forward.

 Unlike other registries that typically focus on a singular point in time (e.g., baseline survey), RARE will ask patients to provide data over time and will ask important, but often neglected, questions about their quality-of-life.
 This is important because preserving — and even advancing — quality-of-life is critical to patients and is often overlooked in medical research.
 In addition, RARE will enable patients to engage with one another as well as the research community in new ways.
 Doing so will provide a more comprehensive picture of patients facing these rare melanoma subtypes as well as what many patients crave most: community connection.